 Why it matters:

-The World Bank Group’s Business Environment team, part of the Trade & Competitiveness Global Practice (T&C), helps developing country governments to improve policy formulation, enhance the quality of government-to-business services, and to sustain implementation of reforms.
+The World Bank Group’s Business Environment team, part of the Macroeconomics, Trade and Investment (MTI), helps developing country governments to improve policy formulation, enhance the quality of government-to-business services, and to sustain implementation of reforms.
 Business Environment work helps create markets through improved regulatory frameworks that de-risk countries and investments by improving the predictability and efficiency of government-to-business services.
 The team leverages reform tools in several thematic areas that span the business lifecycle, ranging from business entry to operations, as well as expansion into international markets.
 Some of these areas include:

 - Business entry reforms: Fragmented, incomplete, and inaccessible business registries and complex business entry procedures pose significant barriers to business entry.
 Reforms remove unnecessary constraints and help governments capture needed data.